Hiring Student Employees

 OVERVIEW

-Student Employment Encourages all GVSU Departments to post any part-time job positions on Handshake.
-Handshake is an ideal way for Grand Valley students to search for on campus employment with ease.
-Recently accepted first-year students can utilize Handshake to find an on campus job before beginning their first year as a Laker soon after they register for orientation.
-Similarly, we encourage on campus departments to post job openings early (mid-summer) so that students and supervisors can plan their schedule for Fall semester.
+Student Employment encourages all GVSU Departments to post any part-time job positions in Workday.
+Workday is an ideal way for Grand Valley students to search for on campus employment with ease.
+Recently accepted first-year students can utilize Workday to find an on campus job before beginning their first year as a Laker soon after they receive their GVSU network ID.
+If your department is looking to hire for the start of the academic year, we encourage you to post job openings early (mid-summer) so that students and supervisors can plan their schedule for Fall semester.

 Supervisors should read through the Supervisor Handbook to obtain valuable information regarding policies, procedures, and common practice for student employment.